jacobworrel/react-windowed-select/README.md

 ## Custom Styles

 You can still use the [styles API](https://www.react-select.com/styles) from `react-select` v2 to customize how your Select component looks.
-The height property of the `Option`, `GroupHeading` and/or `NoOptionsMessage` components is used to determine the total height of the windowed menu and the following defaults are provided:
+The height property of the `Option`, `GroupHeading`, `NoOptionsMessage` and/or `LoadingMessage` components is used to determine the total height of the windowed menu and the following defaults are provided:

 |Component         |Default Height|
 |------------------|--------------|